kaalam/kaalam.web.automation/develop/rfc2/services_apis.md

-# Jazz Services, APIs and instantiation
+# Jazz Services, APIs and Instantiation

 Jazz is a single monolithic process.
 It allocates data and code (which is data) through some classes that only have one instance of each.
 This document describes the logic behind it.